 Outpouring Support for Local Teacher

 There is a substitute teacher from Pinkerton that was diagnosed with Colon Cancer.
-Some of the students had set up a go fund me page and it received a ton of support, so much that the Eagle Tribune picked up the story.
-From there channel 9 picked up the story and they were overwhelmed with the amount of community support they had received and greatly appreciated it as his wife needed a major surgery of her own.
+Some of the students had set up a Go Fund Me page and it received a ton of support, so much that the Eagle Tribune picked up their story.
+From there, Channel 9 picked up the story and they were overwhelmed with the amount of community support they had received and greatly appreciated it as his wife needed a major surgery of her own.
 Some of the young employees recognized him when he and his wife came in to dine and approached me to do something nice for him.
 He was brought to tears and emotional at the level of care his “kids” had for him.
 His motto when he started teaching was if he showed them respect they would show it in return and he was certainly correct in that theory as they have continued to offer it and show their love for this man and his family.
-They left holding hands thanking us tremendously and said they will make sure they pay it forward.
+They left holding hands thanking us tremendously and said they will make sure they Pay it Forward.

 We had two tables dining next to each other, an older couple and a younger couple that chit chatted throughout their dining experience.
 They enjoyed each other’s company, shared stories and kept conversation from drinks to dessert.
 They happened to be seated at the same time.
 The older gentlemen flagged their server down, Myranda, and asked to discreetly pay their tab.
 Myranda loved how they were so friendly to each other and awe inspired to see total strangers befriend each other so effortlessly.
 So of course, we wanted to keep the good vibes flowing.
 The older couple dines regularly so we gave them a pay it forward certificate and a gift certificate which they plan to also gift to someone.
 They said they of course didn’t expect anything in return but will gladly help keep the random acts of kindness alive